changliao1025/hexwatershed_tutorial/README.md

 This a short course for the  <a href="https://www.hexwatershed.org/">`HexWatershed`</a> model.

-For more details, please refer to the HexWatershed documentation (https://hexwatershed.readthedocs.io/).

 HexWatershed: a mesh independent flow direction model for hydrologic models.

 Spatial discretization is the cornerstone of all spatially-distributed numerical simulations including watershed hydrology.
 Traditional square grid spatial discretization has several limitations: